 - Their eyes might not be suitable for lasik surgery

-- They are perfectly alright with wearing glasses or contact lenses
+- They do not have any issues wearing glasses or contact lenses

 Laser vision correction is safer than it has ever been!